1. How are you paid?

-My answer: (At the time of writing this) Since I launched my firm last year, I am currently working with and/or in the process of onboarding approximately 15 households.
-I intend on working with no more than 50-75 households so I can go deeper and add more value for the clients I serve.
-Limiting the number of households I will actively serve also ensures you are getting a more personal, custom experience and won't be passed from advisor to advisor over the years.
+My answer: (As of November 2022) I am currently working with and/or in the process of onboarding approximately 15 households.
+I intend on working with no more than 50 households so I can go deeper and add more value to the clients I serve.
+Limiting the number of households I will actively serve also ensures you are getting a more personal, custom experience and you won't be passed from advisor to advisor over the years.

 7. What types of clients do you typically work with or specialize in?

 You want to find a firm/advisor who specializes in your demographic, problem, or ideals.
 These advisors will understand you and the specific issues you face at a much higher level than a generalist.
 Answers to watch out for may sound something like this, “we serve individuals, families, and business owners” which is just a really bad way of saying they serve everyone with no real focus.

 My answer: I primarily serve two groups of people.

 I specialize in helping owners NOT get killed in taxes when selling their business or real estate.